MINGC0816/CFASR/README.md

 We conduct experiments on the following benchmark datasets:

-TEXTZoom Text Image Super-Resolution Dataset
+TextZoom Text Image Super-Resolution Dataset

 Please refer to the corresponding dataset webpages or contact the authors for download links.